Are you looking for the opportunity to progress to volunteering or employment in due course, in a range of job roles in the care sectors?

 Achieving these qualifications should increase candidates’ confidence and motivation, and the skills they gain will be valuable in the workplace or in any further learning.

-On successful completion of the qualification, you could have the opportunity to progress on to the next level or job or apprenticeship (dependent on prior qualifications)
+On successful completion of the qualification, you could have the opportunity to progress on to the next level or job (dependent on prior qualifications).

 How much will it cost?

 Due to Government funding, your courses and qualification may be subsidised or free depending on your personal circumstances (in employment or unemployed) you may be entitled to funding to help you finance your course.